Grow Up (The Queers album): Background and recording

-According to King, the material on Grow Up came from three separate recording sessions conducted at Fort Apache, all produced and engineered by Sean Slade.
-O'Neill joined another band called the Two Saints and went on a European tour with them, so the Queers brought in a friend called Jeebs Pirhana to drum on one of the sessions, along with his brother Magoo playing bass.
-Reviewing the master tapes in 2007, King and Rassler tried to determine which drummers and bassists played on which recordings, but could not identify them all.
+According to King, the material on the original release of Grow Up came from three separate recording sessions conducted at Fort Apache, all produced and engineered by Slade.
+O'Neill joined another band called the Two Saints and went on a European tour with them, so for one of the sessions the Queers brought in Jeebs and Magoo Piranha, of Boston band the Piranha Brothers, to play drums and bass, respectively.
+Reviewing the album's master tapes in 2007, King and Rassler tried to determine which drummers and bassists played on which recordings, but could not identify them all.
 "Back then it was a revolving door as far as the lineup", said King.
 "The bass players kept coming and going.
-At various times we had Kevin Kecy, Greg Urbatis, Evan Shore, and Magoo Pirhana.
+At various times we had Kevin Kecy, Greg Urbaitis, Evan Shore, and Magoo Piranha.
 I even ended up overdubbing some bass parts myself.
-Hugh and I would have periodic fights so Jeebs Pirhana played drums on a couple of songs.
+Hugh and I would have periodic fights so Jeebs Piranha played drums on a couple of songs.
 Sean Rowley played rhythm guitar somewhere but don't ask me on what."
-They concluded that the Pirhana brothers played on "Squid Omelet" and "Strip Search", and possibly on "Burger King Queen", and that King, Rassler, and O'Neill played on everything else.
+They concluded that the Piranha brothers played on "Squid Omelet" and "Strip Search", and possibly on "Burger King Queen", and that King, Rassler, and O'Neill played on everything else.
+When the original album was reissued in 2025, the Piranhas were credited as having played on "Squid Omelet", "Junk Freak", "Burger King Queen", and "Strip Search".